shejialuo/python-project-template/README.md

 1. For the language server, it will automatically import the module and test the type strictly to provide type safety.
 And also it would provide the type hint if there is no type annotation.
-2. For the language self, it will format the code using `autopep8` and sort the import using `isort` every time you save the code.
+2. For the language self, it will format the code using `black` and sort the import using `isort` every time you save the code.

 ## The Debugger Setup